deveel/deveel.webhooks/docs/basic_usage_notification.md

  limitations under the License.
 -->

-# Webhook Notification
+# Webhook Notifications

-The notification process of a webhook introduces elements of automation, putting together the _subscription management_ and the _sending_ processes (described above), and an optional _transformation_ process, to resolve event information in a full formed object to be transferred (eg. _the reference to a contact is used to resolve the contact object, that is then included in the payload of the webhook_).
+The notification process of a webhook introduces elements of automation, putting together the _[subscription management](basic_usage_management.md)_ and the _[sending of webhooks](basic_usage_send.md)_ processes, and an optional _[data transformation](advanced_usage_custom_datafactory.md)_ process (to resolve event information in a full formed object to be transferred).

-The _Deveel Webhook_ framework implements these functions through an instance of the `IWebhookNotifier` contract, that uses a `IWebhookSubscriptionResolver` (by default backed by the subscription manager) and the `IWebhookSender` instance configured.
+The _Deveel Webhook_ framework implements these functions through an instance of the `IWebhookNotifier` service, that uses a `IWebhookSubscriptionResolver` (by default backed by the subscription manager) and the `IWebhookSender` instance configured.

-The notification process is triggered by an event (represented by the `EventInfo` object):

-1. The event is matched against any object transformers (`IWebhookDataFactory`) handling it
+Although the design of the framework allows the implementation of a custom `IWebhookNotifier`, a default implementation of the notifier service is provided through the `WebhookNotifier` class, that executes the following steps:

+1. The service firsts tries to resolve any webhook subscription matching the event type and the tenant identifier.
+2. Subsequently the service  tries to resolve any transformers (as `IWebhookDataFactory`) and trasnforms the event data into a new form.
-2. An instance of a webhook is constructed containing the event data, or the result of a transformation (if any occurred)
+3. All the matching subscriptions are iterated and a webhook is constructed for each of them, using the event information, the subscription and the event data (or the result of a transformation, if any happened)
-3. The webhook object is matched against the available subscriptions in the scope of the tenant
+4. The webhook object is matched against the subscription as follows:
    a.
-Only active subscriptions are considered
+Not active subscriptions are skipped and will not be notified
    b.
-The event type is firstly matched
-   c.
-If the subscription includes any other additional filter, these ones are matched against the webhook object formed in the previous steps (and using the filter engine)
+If the subscription includes any filter, these ones are matched against the webhook object formed in the previous steps, to determine if the conditions defined by the subscription are met
-4. Webhooks are send to all recerivers matching the subscription conditions
+5. Webhooks are sent to the receiving end-point of the subscription
-5. Optionally the result of the notification is stored for later reporting an review

----
+## Using the Webhook Notifier (ASP.NET Core)

-Still assuming you are working on a traditional _[ASP.NET application model](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-5.0&tabs=windows)_, you can start using the notification functions of this framework through the _Dependency Injection_ (DI) pattern, including a default implementation of the sender during the Startup of your application, by calling the `.AddWebhooks()` extension method provided by _Deveel Webhooks_, mixing the configurations of managament and delivery.
+Still assuming you are working on a traditional _[ASP.NET Core application model](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-6.0&tabs=windows)_, you can start using the notification functions of this framework through the _Dependency Injection_ (DI) pattern, including a default implementation of the sender during the Startup of your application, by calling the `.AddWebhookNotifier<MyWebhook>()` extension method provided by _Deveel Webhooks_, mixing the configurations of managament and delivery.

 ``` csharp
 using System;